Face Fit Testing Tailored to Meet Your Needs

 Quantitative

-QNFT is a more precise method of Face Fit Testing, utilizing a Portacount particle counting device.
+Quantitative Face Fit Testing (QNFT) is a more precise method of Face Fit Testing, utilizing a Portacount particle counting device.
 This device measures the number of particles inside the candidate’s respirator and compares it to the ambient particle levels in the surrounding environment.

 During the test, the candidate performs 7 exercises while walking on a treadmill or using a stepper.
 After each exercise, the system calculates whether the Fit Factor is sufficient before the candidate proceeds to the next exercise.